How plane giants descended into global 'price war'

 A ceremony last November to seal a record 201-plane order for Boeing from Indonesia's Lion Air in front of U.S. President Barack Obama told part of the story.
 Behind the scenes, Airbus had struck early and come close to wresting away a major client.

-Another blockbuster order from Boeing-friendly Norwegian Air went partly to Airbus, following a bruising contest.
+Another blockbuster order from Boeing-friendly Norwegian Air (NWC.OL) went partly to Airbus, following a bruising contest.

 "The long term consequences of such price wars are a backlog which includes a chunk of badly priced orders which would have been best avoided," said Cunningham.